MajorZiploc/sticker_book_moments/README.md

 ### general

-- track metrics of things like - num of items used, battle_scene wins, battle_scene loses, num of successful parry, total damage dealt, total damage taken

 - show metrics in the thanks_for_playing_scene - a see through window that opens if player clicks the 'metrics' button

 - make choose_char characters unlockable by completing the game 1 time each - only have the first character usable in the beginning